-We’ve had lots of people ask for more massage instructional videos after seeing our upper back and shoulder how-to instructional video.
+We’ve had lots of people ask for more back massage instructional videos after seeing our upper back and shoulder how-to instructional video.
 So we have put together another learn-to-massage video to show you some more techniques that you can use on your family and friends for their lower back.

 There’s always time for a bit of time out and relaxation – so take 5 minutes out of your hectic schedule and have some fun with your family learning how to give a relaxing back massage.